dao-v/dao-v.github.io/README.md

 I am currently a SpringBoard student in the Data Science track.

+Check out my [personal website](www.daovang.me) if a quick short story of my life!

-Check out my [LinkedIn](https://www.linkedin.com/in/daovang) if you want to know my background:
+Or visit me on my [LinkedIn](https://www.linkedin.com/in/daovang) if you want to know my background!

-Contact me if you want to discuss ideas or chat about random stuff:<br>
+Contact me if you want to discuss ideas or just want to chat about random stuff:<br>
 dv930@nyu.edu